-Edging is a proven way to improve anyone’s landscape.
+Landscape edging is a proven way to improve and define anyone’s outdoor space.
 Its primary task is to distinguish one area from the next.
 Thus, edging serves as a way to separate the lawn grass from your garden bed.
 Likewise, its aesthetic value cannot be denied.
 This is why there are many garden and landscaping edging ideas out there — and we’ve got several right here for you.

 One of the most popular edging materials is metal.
 In particular, homeowners use either steel or aluminum edging.
 Both of these smooth and durable materials can be bent to create curved edgings.
 Place them four inches deep not only to keep them in place but also to effectively prevent grass roots from going over to your garden.